Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 Last week we were invited to stay in Mallorca, part of the Spain Balearic Islands, with James Villas Majorca.
 We had never been to Mallorca before, had never stayed in a villa and had never been on a self catering holiday abroad, so it seemed like a great opportunity to try something different and go somewhere new.

 What was the James Villas Majorca experience like?

-James Villas organised our flights and car hire for us – part of the James Villas service when you book a full holiday package with them and these are options that are available to everyone.
+James Villa holidays organised our flights and car hire for us – part of the James Villas service when you book a full holiday package with them and these are options that are available to everyone.
 We were given all our holiday documents before the holiday with all the information we needed to check in online for our flights, send driving licence details across to the car hire company and plan our holiday.

 We flew out with EasyJet – our first experience of flying with a budget airline as a family – and it was fine.
-The flight only took two hours and the staff were lovely.
+The flight only took two hours from London and the staff were lovely.
 We took activities to keep the children occupied, snacks to have on board and landed smoothly in Palma.

 We followed the instructions for our car hire and met a representative at a designated meeting point in the airport car park.
 We’d preordered car seats for the children, had taken our own European sat nav with us and chose to pay slightly extra for more insurance for the car – and then we were off!

 Our villa, Domingo Petit, was situated halfway between Puerto Pollensa and Alcudia, about 40 minutes from Palma airport.
 On the way we stopped at one of the many supermarkets to get supplies and then followed the directions James Villas had given us to find the villa.

 Unfortunately, the directions weren’t the clearest and the villa gates didn’t have the name of the villa on it – as the directions said it would – and so we ended up taking over an hour to find it and by the time we got to the villa it was dark and we were all tired from travelling all day.

 What was our James Villas Majorca accomodation like?